Mentoring to Students

 - TUTORS . . . . . . .
 GUIDE STRATEGIES

-The program is a result of the government grant received at Emporia State University and a cooperative effort between the Teachers College, the Office of Field Placement & Licensure, the Jones Institute for Educational Excellence, the cooperating host schools, and the Office of Student Financial Aid.
+The program is a result of the government grant received at Emporia State University and a cooperative effort between The Teachers College, the Office of Field Placement & Licensure, the Jones Institute for Educational Excellence, the cooperating host schools, and the Office of Student Financial Aid.
 All areas have significant input in the design and direction of the program.
-All tutors are under the Federal Work Study Program and administered by the Office of Field Placement & Licensure.
+All tutors are under the Federal Work Study Program and administered by the Office of Field Placement and Licensure.
 Tutoring hours may be used for the required 100 hours for admission to Phase I/Block 2.
-Emporia elementary public schools (K-5) are served.
+Emporia elementary public schools (K-9) are served.

 Most materials used by the tutors are created or selected specifically for this program utilizing the expertise of professional educators on campus and in the schools to devise high quality materials to benefit the tutor and the students.
 During the school year, participants give our program feedback on the performance of our services.
 Responses on individual tutor evaluation forms are compiled for summary reports and help guide and revise our program.